Salted Inference: Enhancing Privacy while Maintaining Efficiency of Split Inference in Mobile Computing: Our Methodology

 \subsection{Training and Inference Algorithms}

-In order to realize the functionality elaborated in \S\ref{salted_dnn}, we need to train a DNN that is flexible in changing the output's order, while maintaining high accuracy in correctly classifying the the input data in that corresponding order.
+To implement the functionality elaborated in \S\ref{salted_dnn}, we should train a DNN that is flexible in changing the output's semantic order, while maintaining high accuracy in correctly classifying the input data in that corresponding semantic order.
 With this goal, we introduce a technique for training DNN classifiers that rearranges the output order based on the chosen salt.
 Our proposed training algorithm is generic and works for DNN classifiers of any type that can have applications in split inference and beyond.
 We then explain how a client performs inference on such salted DNN after training.

 {\bf Training.} Algorithm~\ref{alg_training} shows our training procedure for Salted DNNs.
 Let $\mathbf{1}_y$ for $y\leq K$ denote a {\em one-hot} vector of size $K$ where all the entries are zero except the entry at index $y$ that is equal to $1$.
 For example, if $K=5$, then $\mathbf{1}_3=[0,0,1,0,0]$.
-During training, for each input $X$ (of any type and dimensions) with one-hot label $Y=\mathbf{1}_y$, we randomly select $s \in \{1,\dots, S\}$ and accordingly change the outputs' order to a setting specific to the chosen $s$.
-To do so, we assume that there is a mapping function $\mathcal{M}:(s,Y)\rightarrow Y^s$ that, for each $s$, it takes the default $Y$ and maps it to a new label $Y^s$.
+During training, for each input $X$ (of any type and dimensions) with one-hot label $\mathsf{Y}=\mathbf{1}_y$, we randomly select $s \in \{1,\dots, S\}$ and accordingly change the outputs' semantic to a setting specific to the chosen $s$.
+We assume a one-to-one {\em mapping} function